 Here is a video showing bobbins being wound.
 This isn't the machine you can see in the photo-sphere, but it is similar.
 There is nothing to prevent hair or cloths being caught in the machinery.

-Watch this neat video to learn how raw cotton is turned into thread!
+Watch this neat video (and a back up) to learn how raw cotton is turned into thread!

 Inspection MachineHere is where the cloth would be inspected.Workers would look over the entire roll of cloth and look for mistakes.
 Mistakes in the weaving could be caused by the weaver or the machine.
 Why do you think it would be important to check for mistakes in the cloth?